mcquo011/Regex-Tutorial/develop/gist-template.md

 ## Regex Components

-^ - Match the start of the string.
+^ - Matches the start of the string.

-([a-z0-9_\.-]+) - Match one or more characters that can be lowercase letters, digits, underscores, hyphens, or periods.
-This represents the local part of the email address before the @ symbol.
+([a-z0-9_\.-]+) - Matches one or more characters that can be lowercase letters, digits, underscores, hyphens, or periods.
+This represents the part of the email address before the @ symbol.

-@ - Match the @ symbol.
+@ - Matches the @ symbol.

-([\da-z\.-]+) - Match one or more characters that can be digits, lowercase letters, dots, or hyphens.
+([\da-z\.-]+) - Matches one or more characters that can be digits, lowercase letters, dots, or hyphens.
 This represents the domain name.

-\. - Match a period.
+\. - Matches a period.

-([a-z\.]{2,6}) - Match two to six lowercase letters or periods.
-This represents the top-level domain (TLD), such as ".com" or ".org".
+([a-z\.]{2,6}) - Matches two to six lowercase letters or periods.
+This represents the top-level domain, such as ".com" or ".org".

-$ - Match the end of the string.
+$ - Matches the end of the string.

 ### Anchors

-In this regular expression, the ^ and $ characters are anchors that ensure that the pattern matches the entire string, from the beginning to the end.
+In this regular expression, the ^ and $ characters are anchors that ensure the pattern matches the entire string, from the beginning to the end.

-The caret symbol ^ is an anchor that matches the start of a string.
 The ^ character matches the start of the string and ensures that the pattern only matches if it starts at the beginning of the string.

-The $ character at the end of the regular expression matches the end of the string and ensures that the pattern only matches if it ends at the end of the string.
+The $ character at the end of the regular expression matches the end of the string and ensures that the pattern only matches at the end of the string.

 ### Quantifiers

 Quantifiers are used to indicate how many times a character or group of characters should be matched.
 The quantifiers in the email address regex are (+) and the curly brackets ({2,6}).

 The plus sign (+) applies to the character set [a-z0-9_.-].
-It means that one or more of these characters can appear in the email username.
-The plus sign also applies to the character set [\da-z\.-] and means that one or more of these characters can appear in the email domain name.
+It means one or more of these characters can appear in the email username.
+The plus sign also applies to the character set [\da-z\.-] and means one or more of these characters can appear in the email domain name.

 The curly brackets apply to the character set [a-z\.] and means the top-level domain (the part after the last dot) must be two to six characters long.